 IntroOn 14 August 2017, I began converting TKDTutor.com from a Joomla website hosted on Lunarpages to a website/blog hosted on Google Blogger.

 Maintaining the OLD site became too much of a burden so on 1/1/2018 I replaced it with the NEW one.
-The NEW site is now the official site, however, since TKDTutor is so large (over 900 articles), it will take months to convert of all the articles to the NEW site.
+The NEW site is now the official site, however, since TKDTutor is so large (over 900 articles), it will take months to convert all the articles to the NEW site.
 Please be patient and check back often for new additions.

-Why the changeJoomla is a great content manager; it makes cataloging and maintaining a large number of page easy.
+Why the changeJoomla is a great content manager; it makes cataloging and maintaining a large number of pages easy.
 However, with each new update of Joomla, it becomes more complicated to maintain a large site.
-If you have a small site, it is great; but with a large site, you constantly have to update numerous extensions, fight against hackers, and try to block rouge crawlers that use up your bandwidth.
+If you have a small site, it is great; but with a large site, you constantly have to update numerous extensions, fight against hackers, and try to block rogue crawlers that use up your bandwidth.

 A Joomla site is hosted on a web host's server.
 To keep costs down, a shared server is the best deal.
 However, when your site is attacked, the web host offers little support for shared server sites and you must upgrade to a dedicated server or pay to get extra support.

 Lunarpages was an okay web host but it was too susceptible to attack, too slow loading pages, and too expensive.
 For domain registration and hosting, Lunarpage cost me $150 a year.
 For Google, its $12 a year.
 Google Blogger is fast, has free hosting on its servers, and it has all of Google's resources keep it protected.

 I considered using Blogger years ago but for me to use it I need to store the articles as static pages and Blogger had a 20-page limit.
 Now that there is no static page limit on Blogger, I decided to switch to Blogger.